bpicinato/MonArch/README.md

 ```
 chromosomeID read_name	strand	anchor_half	scond_hit_count	overlap_value	read_start1	read_end1*	read_start2*	read_end2	genome_start1	genome_end1*	genome_start2*	genome_end2
 ```
 "1" start and end coordinates are of the anchor of the alignment pair, and "2" are from the second alignment.
-The highlighted coordinate columns with an "*" are the ones used to determine circRNA coordinates in the next processing steps.
+The highlighted coordinate columns with an "*" are the ones used to determine circRNA coordinates in the subsequent processing steps.

 #### 3. junctions.bed